 Con: Marketing merely reflects societal needs and wants.
 The perception that marketers influence consumers’ purchasing decisions discounts an individual’s freedom of choice and their individual responsibility.
 With the advent of the Internet, consumers have greater freedom of choice and more evaluative criteria than every before.
 Consumers can and do make more informed decisions than previous generations.
 Marketers can be rightly accused of influencing wants, along with societal factors such as power, influence, peer pressure, and social status.
 These societal factors pre-exist marketing and would continue to exist if there was no marketing efforts expended.

-MARKETING DISCUSSION
+MARKETING DISCUSSION – Shifts in Marketing

-Consider the broad shifts in marketing.
-Do any themes emerge in them?
-Can you relate the shifts to the major societal forces?
-Which force has contributed to which shift?
+Consider the three key forces driving the new marketing realities.
+How are they likely to change in the future?
+What other major trends or forces might affect marketing?

 Suggested Response